Squids Squid - [Order Teuthida, Suborders Oegopsina and Myopsina]

 Fresh Squid

-Pictured at the top left are small and "jumbo" squid typical of those found in Asian groceries in Southern California.
+Most "fresh" squid have been previously frozen to preserve their freshness during distribution, but that does no damage.
+Pictured at the top of this page are medium and "jumbo" squid typical of those found in Asian markets in Southern California.
 The "jumbo" size can be up to 2-1/2 pounds but averages about 1-3/4 pounds.
 Bodies (exclusive of head and tentacles) run between 9 and 13 inches long.
 Fresh raw squid can be ordered in sushi bars as "ika" and is one of my favorites.

 Frozen Squid